rfool/relational/README.md

 # relational
-minimalistic DRY database layer for PHP, with adaptors for PostgreSQL and MySQL and lightweight ORM
+minimalistic DRY database layer for PHP, with adapters for PostgreSQL and MySQL and lightweight ORM

 ## Yet another database abstraction layer ?

-Yes, but in contrast to other libraries, this one is based on a minimalistic approach, its concise and has just as little as possible overhead.
+Yes, but this one is based on a minimalistic approach, its concise and has just as little as possible overhead.

 ## Why not PDO ?

-PDO is rather complex, provides many choices and its interfaces are unnecessarily complex.

-For example:
+PDO is unnecessarily complex and has design flaws.

 #### PDO, using prepared statement(*):